 Avionics Maintenance Courses and Classes

 Airplane maintenance technicians and test engineers are primarily responsible for the maintenance and repair of an aircraft's electrical systems.
-Courses in avionics maintenance are taken usually through a full undergraduate program.
+Courses in avionics maintenance are taken usually through a undergraduate program.

 Found at community and technical colleges as well as 4-year universities with aviation programs, avionics courses are most often available through diploma, certificate and degree programs in avionics technology or airframe maintenance.
 An associate's degree is most common for these professionals, although diploma and certificate programs can also enable individuals to enter the occupation.
 Bachelor's degree programs are not as common, but they can be helpful for those seeking supervisory positions in avionics maintenance.